-- Determine your budget for the campaign
+- Determine the budget for the campaign

-- Clarify your objective of the campaign
+- Clarify the objective for the campaign

 - Clarify the call to action

-- Have a draft of the direct mail piece created
+- Create a draft of the direct mail piece

 Your action list can take a number of different forms, as long as it's created in a way that supports progress.
 Each action item should also include a due date that works with the timeline you created for your marketing plan.
-And typically, the smaller the steps, the easier it will be for you to complete tasks and build momentum.
+Typically, the smaller the steps, the easier it will be for you to complete tasks and build momentum.

 Your small business marketing plan is useless if you don't track and measure the results.
 You don't want to waste time and money on marketing that isn't bringing you clients or customers.
 You want your marketing to bring in business and give you a positive return on investment (ROI).